 If you’re concerned that you’ll overpay for insurance we can sit down and tailor your coverage limits to your needs, ensuring you get a customized policy that gives you the right amount of coverage for the right price.

 Do you need a separate car insurance policy to be an Uber, Lyft, or delivery service driver?

 You don’t need a separate policy, but you will need to find a company that will cover ride-share and delivery drivers, and you can expect to pay a little more to get insured while you’re on the job.
-This amount is a legitimate business expense and so is tax-deductible, and in some cases amounts to no more than $40 to $60.
+This amount is a legitimate business expense.
+It is tax-deductible, and in some cases amounts to no more than $40 to $60.

 The alternative is driving around without insurance, which could be disastrous for you and your family.
 If you’re at-fault for an accident the other driver’s insurance company will likely pay their expenses out of their uninsured motorist policy, but the matter won’t end there.
 The insurance company will turn around and file a “subrogation” against you.

 In other words, they’ll say: we paid $20,000 to our insured to fix damages your insurance company was supposed to fix, because you were supposed to have insurance.
 You owe us that money.